You may know how to get n-th Fibonacci number, but do you know what the fastest way to calculate it is?

 The Fibonacci numbers can be written into the following matrix:

-\[\vec{F_n} = \begin{bmatrix} F_n \\ F_{F - 1} \end{bmatrix} = \begin{bmatrix} 1 & 1 \\ 1 & 0 \end{bmatrix} \cdot \begin{bmatrix} F_{n - 1} \\ F_{n - 2} \end{bmatrix}\]
+\[\vec{F_n} = \begin{bmatrix} F_n \\ F_{F - 1} \end{bmatrix} = \begin{bmatrix} 1 & 1 \\ 1 & 0 \end{bmatrix} \cdot \begin{bmatrix} F_{n - 1} \\ F_{n - 2} \end{bmatrix}\], so it could be easily expanded by the same rule:

-\[\begin{align} \begin{bmatrix} F_{n+1} & F_n \\ F_n & F_{n - 1} \end{bmatrix} &= \begin{bmatrix} 1 & 1 \\ 1 & 0 \end{bmatrix} \cdot \begin{bmatrix} F_n & F_{n - 1} \\ F_{n - 1} & F_{n - 2} \end{bmatrix} \\ &= {\begin{bmatrix} 1 & 1 \\ 1 & 0 \end{bmatrix}}^2 \cdot \begin{bmatrix} F_{n - 1} & F_{n - 2} \\ F_{n - 2} & F_{n - 3} \end{bmatrix} \\ \vdots \\ &= {\begin{bmatrix} 1 & 1 \\ 1 & 0 \end{bmatrix}}^{n - 1} \cdot \begin{bmatrix} F_2 & F_1 \\ F_1 & F_0 \end{bmatrix} \\ &= {\begin{bmatrix} 1 & 1 \\ 1 & 0 \end{bmatrix}}^{n - 1} \cdot \begin{bmatrix} 1 & 1 \\ 1 & 0 \end{bmatrix} \\ &= {\begin{bmatrix} 1 & 1 \\ 1 & 0 \end{bmatrix}}^n \end{align}\]
+\[\begin{align} \begin{bmatrix} F_{n+1} & F_n \\ F_n & F_{n - 1} \end{bmatrix} &= \begin{bmatrix} 1 & 1 \\ 1 & 0 \end{bmatrix} \cdot \begin{bmatrix} F_n & F_{n - 1} \\ F_{n - 1} & F_{n - 2} \end{bmatrix} \\ &= {\begin{bmatrix} 1 & 1 \\ 1 & 0 \end{bmatrix}}^2 \cdot \begin{bmatrix} F_{n - 1} & F_{n - 2} \\ F_{n - 2} & F_{n - 3} \end{bmatrix} \\ \vdots \\ &= {\begin{bmatrix} 1 & 1 \\ 1 & 0 \end{bmatrix}}^{n - 1} \cdot \begin{bmatrix} F_2 & F_1 \\ F_1 & F_0 \end{bmatrix} \\ &= {\begin{bmatrix} 1 & 1 \\ 1 & 0 \end{bmatrix}}^{n - 1} \cdot \begin{bmatrix} 1 & 1 \\ 1 & 0 \end{bmatrix} \\ &= {\begin{bmatrix} 1 & 1 \\ 1 & 0 \end{bmatrix}}^n \end{align}\](Please read this post for more discussion.)

 That is, the Fibonacci matrix turns into a perfect power.
 Applying exponentiation by squaring :

-\[k^n = \begin{cases} (k^2)^\frac{n}{2}, & \text{if $n$ is even} \\ k \cdot (k^2)^\frac{n-1}{2}, & \text{if $n$ is odd} \end{cases}\]
+\[k^n = \begin{cases} (k^2)^\frac{n}{2}, & \text{if $n$ is even} \\ k \cdot (k^2)^\frac{n-1}{2}, & \text{if $n$ is odd} \end{cases}\], we could implement the above idea to:

 ///////////////////////////////////////////////////////////////////////////////